Management of Policies, Projects, and Data Sources

 Country='US' for everyone except when user is a member of group

 Country column) is matched against the user attribute

 Finance group) to determine whether or not rows will be visible to the user accessing the data.
 In this case only

-users who are a member of the Finance group will see all rows in the data source.
+users who are members of the Finance group will see all rows in the data source.

 These user attributes give users access to various Immuta features and drive data source policies.

 Permissions control what actions a user can take in Immuta, both API and UI actions.
 Permissions can be